ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_1.md

     WebSocket connection established
     UUID received: 9b1ac725-5bdd-46d2-9b9e-e5a283ae057b

-When we make changes to the code we want to redeploy them.
-In order to do so, in a new command prompt `cd` into `todo-server` and run:

-    mvn package

-Now you can redeploy your app by pressing `Enter` in the command line that started the server.
-You can shut down the server by typing `X`.

 #### Connecting a client

-If you went through one of the client tutorials you can use these.
+If you went through one of the client tutorials you can use your own implementation.
 Just make sure they connect to `ws://localhost:8080/websockets/ankor`.

-Otherwise you can use the JavaFX client implementation provided in this repository:
+Otherwise you can use the JavaScript client provided by this servlet.

-    cd todo-fx
-    mvn jfx:run
+Simply point your browser to `http://localhost:8080/`.
+As of now you will only see a blank page and the servlet will throw an `NotImplementedException`.
+Will will fix this in the next step.

 [1]: https://glassfish.java.net/